teetsjeremy/fullstack-project/README.md

 - Cart - allows shoppers/customers to save products in a temporary shopping cart until ready to check-out ...
-- Check-out - allows shoppers/customers to purchase the saved items in thier cart
+- Check-out - allows shoppers/customers to purchase the saved items in thier cart ...
+- Patterns - allows shoppers/customers to upload thier own quilting patterns ...
+- Subscribe - allows shoppers/customers to subscribe to a mailing list for discounts/coupons/discussion topics

 ## Technologies Used